 Winter: The days are short and the nights are long — so it makes sense that Oregon ski areas keep the lifts running well after sunset.
-Across Oregon there are five different ski areas offering nighttime skiing and snowboarding.
+Across Oregon there are six different ski areas offering nighttime skiing and snowboarding.
 Hours usually start before nightfall at 3:00 p.m. and extend through 9:00 p.m., meaning it’s actually a combination of sunset riding that continues into dusk and the evening hours.

 The experience is similar to daytime skiing and snowboarding, except instead of daylight, you’re relying on overhead lights to guide you down the slopes.
 The available terrain is primarily wide-open groomers, but you’ll also find that you can dip off the groomers to ride fresh powder or explore the natural terrain features across the mountain.
 Resorts keep the lodges open to warm up between runs, and since night skiing is often only offered on weekends, you’re also likely to find a boisterous atmosphere in the lodge.
 Some resorts also host special events —Hoodoo Ski Resort frequently hosts live bands, Mt.
 Hood Skibowl has a rail jam series and Tuesday Night Ladies Night, and Mt.
 Hood Meadows offers professional ski school lessons during their night skiing sessions.
+(NOTE: Many annual events have been postponed due to COVID-19, likewise indoor lodge access is limited this season.
+Please check with the resort in advance.)

 Visitors love night skiing for a variety of reasons.
 It’s a great opportunity to ski and snowboard after work, it’s less crowded and lift tickets are more affordable.
 Count yourself among the fortunate few if you ever have the opportunity to ski under the lights while it’s snowing — a truly magical experience.
 Give it a try this winter.
 Clear or yellow lenses for goggles are recommended.